 The Postgraduate Diploma in Design Innovation for Workplace 4.0 is an exciting new programme at Maynooth University that will prepare graduates to design, implement and validate creative solutions to problems in the emerging digitally connected workplace; Workplace 4.0.
 This is a one-year full-time conversion course for students who have completed a Level 8 degree (minimum 2:1) in any subject, such as in the Arts & Humanities.
 Prospective students who do not have a level 8 qualification, but have the equivalent in professional experience, may be eligible under the Recognition of Prior Experiential Learning (RPEL) route.
-You can apply now by visiting the Springboard Courses website.

 Students on this programme will learn the innovation techniques of design thinking combined with big data analytics, and will cover foundational tools for computational thinking and problem solving in areas such as Artificial Intelligence and Machine Learning.
 Immersing students in workplace and strategic challenges, these skills will be developed through module work, team projects and collaboration with industry.